 Robert Presley Institute of Criminal Investigation

 State Senator Robert Presley is credited with planting the seed in the mid-1980s of what has since grown into a highly respected and recognized training program for California’s criminal investigators.
-Those who commit themselves to earning an ICI Certificate of Achievement will realize the program’s goal of becoming a highly trained and competent investigator who is able to meet the investigative challenges of the future.
+Those who commit themselves to earning a Robert Presley Institute of Criminal Investigation (ICI) Certificate of Achievement will realize the program’s goal of becoming a highly trained and competent criminal investigator who is able to meet the investigative challenges of the future.

 ICI Certificate of Achievement

 Detectives/investigators who earn an ICI Certificate of Achievement have demonstrated a sustained desire, discipline, and determination to refine their investigative craft by devoting a substantial amount of time and energy to receiving the ICI Program’s exceptional training.
-The ICI Program is presented in three phases and includes approximately 200 hours of training to qualify for an ICI Certificate in one of 16 specialty areas.
-The phases include a Core Course, a Foundation Specialty Course, and three Investigative Electives.
-All courses must be completed within ten years of the application date (excluding the Core Course).
-Students can receive an ICI Certificate in more than one specialty area but may only use a course once for all ICI Certificates (except the Core Course).
+An ICI Certificate is achieved by successfully completing three phases and includes approximately 200 hours of training: (1) the ICI Core Course, (2) an ICI Foundation Specialty Course, and (3) a minimum of 72 hours of qualifying investigative elective courses.
+All courses must be completed within 10 years of the application submission date (excluding the ICI Core Course).
+ICI Foundation Specialty Courses may not be used as investigative electives.
+Students can receive an ICI Certificate in more than one specialty area, but may only use a course once for all ICI Certificates (except the ICI Core Course).

 Crim Inv Inst Core Course